-Further advice on fire safety, including guidance on 'Open Air Events and Venues' can be found on the HSE web pages You can also contact North Wales Fire & Rescue Services directly.
+Further advice on fire safety, including guidance on 'Open Air Events and Venues' can be found on the Health and Safety Executive web pages You can also contact North Wales Fire & Rescue Services directly.

-WATER
+WATER SUPPLY

 If your event needs a new or separate water supply you will need to contact Welsh Water to discuss your requirement.
-(Please see guidance http://www.cieh- cymruwales.org/assets/0/72/102/294/f5ff92c4-f69b-4ee0-9a3e-d77deda4fad4.pdf)
+(Please see guidance)